-An N.V. (article 101-1 NCC) and B.V. (article 210-1 NCC) shall present the management board's report for inspection by its shareholders annually and within five months after the financial year-end.
-In exceptional circumstances (e.g. loss of accounting records due to a natural disaster), this period may be extended by the general meeting for a maximum period of five months.
+An N.V. (article 101-1 NCC) and B.V. (article 210-1 NCC) shall present the management board report for inspection by its shareholders annually and simultaneously with the annual accounts as described in paragraph 4.2 'Preparation'.

 8.2 Publication